suned/stateless/README.md

 Programming without side-effects is _less_ hard: To reason about a unit in you code, like a function, you can focus on what _that_ function is doing, since the units it interacts with don't affect the state of the program in any way.

-But of course side-effects can't be avoided, since what we ultimately care about in programming are just that: The side effects, such as printing to the console or writing to a database.
+But of course side-effects can't be avoided, since what we ultimately care about in programming are the side effects, such as printing to the console or writing to a database.

 Functional effect systems like `stateless` aim to make programming with side-effects less hard.
 We do this by separating the specification of side-effects from the interpretation, such that functions that need to perform side effects do so indirectly via the effect system.